You Can Adopt

 There has been a 22% increase in the number of children with a plan for adoption who haven’t yet been matched with a family.
 Today, there are more children waiting than there are approved adopters.
 If you are interested in finding out more about adopting a child, please book onto one of our events.

-This October, we’re proud to support the National Adoption Week recruitment campaign: A Welcome Home, celebrating the perfectly imperfect homes that make adoption possible.
+In October 2025, we proudly supported the National Adoption Week recruitment campaign: A Welcome Home, celebrating the perfectly imperfect homes that make adoption possible.

 The campaign aims to inspire more people to consider adoption by challenging the myth that you need a ‘perfect’ home to adopt.
 Instead, it highlights what truly matters: love, stability, and a sense of belonging.